web-infra-dev/rsbuild/packages/document/docs/en/guide/faq/exceptions.md

 }
 ```

-The built-in Less version of Builder is v4, and the writing method of the lower version will not take effect.
+The built-in Less version of Rsbuild is v4, and the writing method of the lower version will not take effect.
 Please pay attention to the distinction.

 The writing of division in Less can also be modified through configuration options, see [Less - Math](https://lesscss.org/usage/#less-options-math).